wp-plugins/query-wrangler/README.txt

 Query Wrangler's interface is highly intuitive way to create queries and will be second nature for any Drupal Views user.

 This plugin will bring extreme flexibility to WordPress users with its ability to create custom queries using the WP_Query class with a user interface.

+WARNING - Do not rely heavily on query pages unless you have to.
+They will be removed in future versions in favor of placing shortcodes on real WP Pages.

 Additional Plugins